rur/good/README.md

 #### Good Scaffold \<site\>

-The example creates a new app at `./portal` relative to the current project.
+The snippet creates a new app at `./portal`, relative to the current Go module.

     $ good scaffold ./portal

 #### Good Page \<site\> \<name\>

-The example adds a new 'settings' page to the existing `./portal` scaffold.
+Adds a new 'settings' page to our `./portal` example.

     $ good page ./portal settings --starter :bootstrap5/layout